 That doesn’t mean the horse-mounted units weren’t effective.
 The opposite is actually true, and the most efficient uses of cavalry came on World War II’s Eastern Front, in Poland and later the Soviet Union.

-After launching Operation Barabarossa, the invasion of the Soviet Union in 1941, the Germans made sweeping advances into Soviet territory, inflicting havey damage on the Red Army and capturing hundreds of thousands of Soviet troops.
+After launching Operation Barbarossa, the invasion of the Soviet Union in 1941, the Germans made sweeping advances into Soviet territory, inflicting heavy damage on the Red Army and capturing hundreds of thousands of Soviet troops.

 Then, the German soldiers brutalized those prisoners of war.
 The advance also took a heavy toll on Soviet civilians.
 When the Germans were defeated at Stalingrad in 1943 and forced to fall back, the Red Army made sure the German soldiers paid a heavy price for all of their transgressions.

 A trademark of the German invasion was the constant encirclement, capture or defeat of entire Soviet divisions.
 When it came time to make an envelopment of their own, the communist troops would give Hitler's soldiers a taste of their own medicine.

 By Fall 1943, the German Army was pushed all the way back to what is today Ukraine, after coming within 100 miles of taking the Soviet capital of Moscow.
 German Field Marshal Erich von Manstein’s Army Group South fell back to the Dnieper River, where the Germans were supposed to have constructed a series of fortifications in case the invasion failed.